Mónica Ramírez (activist)

-Mónica Ramírez is an American activist, author, civil rights attorney, entrepreneur, and public speaker.
+Mónica Ramírez (born August 19, 1977) is an American activist, author, civil rights attorney, entrepreneur, and public speaker.
 She has been engaged in service and advocacy on behalf of farmworkers, Latinas and immigrant women.

 Early life and education

 Ramírez was born and raised in Fremont, Ohio.
 Ramírez earned a Bachelor of Arts degree in communication from Loyola University of Chicago in 1999, a Juris Doctor from the Ohio State University Moritz College of Law in 2003, and a Master of Public Administration from the Harvard Kennedy School in 2015.

 Career

 Ramírez created the first legal project in the U.S. focused on addressing sexual harassment and other forms of gender discrimination against farmworker women in 2003, which was incubated at the Migrant Justice Project of Florida Legal Services.
 She later scaled this project and founded "Esperanza: The Immigrant Women's Legal Initiative" within the Southern Poverty Law Center in 2006, which she directed for nearly seven years.
 In addition, she created the award-winning Bandana Project, an art activism project that raises awareness about workplace sexual violence against farmworker women.

 From 2012 to 2014, Ramírez served as acting deputy director of Centro de los Derechos del Migrante, Inc., the first transnational migrant workers’ rights organization based in Mexico.
 In 2014, she founded Justice for Migrant Women, a national advocacy and technical assistance project focused on representing female farmworkers and other low-paid migrant workers who are victims of workplace sexual violence.
 In addition to her work for Justice for Migrant Women, Ramírez acted as the deputy director and director of gender equality for the Labor Council for Latin American Advancement from 2016 to 2018.
 While there, she developed a campaign aimed at assisting and empowering Latina workers in the U.S. Ramírez also co-founded Alianza Nacional de Campesinas (the National Farmworker Women's Alliance) with Mily Treviño-Sauceda.

 In 2019, Ramírez also co-founded The Latinx House, a gathering space to support the Latino community and to celebrate Latino excellence in film and entertainment, with Alex Kondracke and Olga Segura.
 The Latinx House was launched at the 2020 Sundance Film Festival.